siqilu12345/Big-Data/proj1/readme.md

 This folder contains my work for the Project 1 for Big Data.
 The requirements and questions can be seen at project1.pdf.
-A Chinese report for these project
+The orginal Chinese report with a lot of formulas for this project is also in the folder.